Mulligan Stew (TV series): Production and development

 Mulligan Stew was developed in early 1971 by the USDA Extension Service, and filmed by the USDA Motion Picture Service (which for many years prior produced educational cinematic films and TV programs for public viewing).
 Mulligan Stew was developed based on plan and design proposals by Developmental Committees, Iowa State University Extension Service 4-H Nutrition Television Programs.
 The Expanded Food and Nutrition Education Program (EFNEP) provided a grant to produce the series.
 (4-H is the official youth outreach and development program of the land-grant universities' Cooperative Extension Services and USDA.)

 The target audience of the program was older elementary school students, fourth through sixth grade.

 Eleanor Wilson, the national 4-H TV coordinator at the time, was tapped to be the series' technical advisor.
 Wilson subcontracted with Iowa State University to develop an outline of educational concepts for the series.
 USDA Extension then hired Ira Klugerman to direct the series.
 Klugerman, who came from a background of children's television at WQED in Pittsburgh, Pennsylvania, came up with the title and general treatment for the series.
 V. "Buddy" Renfro was the credited producer.

 Production began on location in southeast Washington, DC in 1971 (the opening sequence was filmed at RFK Stadium).
 Other filming locations included major production partner Michigan State University's home base of Lansing, Michigan, and on location for one episode at Johnson Space Center in Houston.
 The low budget of the project proved to be a significant challenge, as well as the unique challenges of working with child actors.

 The producers wanted the style of the series to reflect trends begun in other popular and innovative TV shows such as Sesame Street and Laugh-In.
 Puppetry and animation were frequently used.
 Sometimes one or two of the kids would conduct "man-on-the-street" interviews, asking ordinary citizens about nutrition-related topics.
 All of the music, including the theme song and the various songs sung by the kids during an episode (many times in musical "romps" reminiscent of the ones seen on The Monkees TV series), were composed and arranged by Washington, DC musician and recording engineer Paul Brier, and performed by a rock combo credited on screen as "The Eye".

 Mulligan Stew premiered on October 4, 1972, during the National 4-H Week at the National 4-H Center in Washington, DC.
 The program was considered a success, especially by previous standards for television outreach sponsored by 4-H. The series had a moderate impact on kids making better choices in what they ate, and provided 4-H with a sizable marketing, promotional and public relations boost.
-Thanks in part to the popularity of Mulligan Stew, 4-H membership was boosted to an all-time high in 1974, and continued to air in reruns on public television until 1981.
+Thanks in part to the popularity of Mulligan Stew, 4-H membership was boosted to an all-time high in 1974, and the series continued to air in reruns on public television until 1981.